5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 1. Is Lysol toilet bowl cleaner safe for septic systems?

-No. The active ingredients in Lysol toilet bowl cleaner is hydrochloric acid.
+No. The active ingredient in Lysol toilet bowl cleaner is hydrochloric acid.
 An acid such as hydrochloric acid is not something you want inside your septic tank as it will kill all the good bacteria.

 2. Is Toilet Duck toilet bowl cleaner safe for septic tanks?